esphome/esphome-docs/components/sensor/nextion.rst

     :image: nextion.jpg

 The ``nextion`` sensor platform supports integers or floats (Xfloat).
 It can be a component, a variable or a waveform in the Nextion display.
-It is best to set the components vscope to global in the Nextion Editor.
+It is best to set the component's vscope to global in the Nextion Editor.
 This way the component will be available if the page is shown or not.

 .. note::